To accomplish our mission, Student Health Services has identified the following Student Learning Outcome statements to guide our program services:

 Within the department’s SLO assessment plan, the National College Health Assessment is implemented every three years, collecting extensive data on the health status, perceptions and behaviors of SRJC students.
 This information assists in many ways, including educational and health promotion interventions with students inside and outside the classroom setting.
 (For more information see Research and Reports)

-Other examples of SLO assessment projects include student learning around conditions being addressed in the health centers, such as anxiety and tuberculosis, learning outcomes from classroom presentations on suicide prevention, and learning outcomes via online communications as related to the Affordable Care Act.For additional information, please contact Cindy Dickinson at email@example.com.
+Other examples of SLO assessment projects include student learning around conditions being addressed in the health centers, such as anxiety and tuberculosis, learning outcomes from classroom presentations on suicide prevention, and learning outcomes via online communications as related to the Affordable Care Act.For additional information, please contact Rebecca Norwick at firstname.lastname@example.org.